 Atlanta , Georgia - United States Shift:

 The Electro-Mechanical Technician coordinates and executes maintenance electrical functions safely in the facility so the plant equipment and services perform at maximum levels and minimize unscheduled interruption of the plant operation.
 This position also trains other junior level craft persons on electrical maintenance procedures and best practices.
 Strong knowledge of programmable logic controllers, electrical systems, and process control systems and application of same in an industrial setting is required.
-Beginning base rate is $29.69/hr.Principal Duties and Responsibilities:
+These are night shift opportunities only in a unionized environment and the starting base rate is 29.50+/hr.Principal Duties and Responsibilities:

 - Ensures operation of machinery and electrical equipment by completing preventive maintenance requirements on drives, backup power systems, motors, pneumatic tools, conveyor systems, and other electrical related systems; following diagrams, sketches, operations manuals, manufacturer's instructions, and engineering specifications